 Do county and city governments also have a responsibility to provide language access?
 Even in states where there are existing language access laws, counties and cities may not be required by law to provide language access services.
-For that reason, local governing bodies, such as city councils, should pass their own laws to ensure that the LEP community has access to county and city services.
+For that reason, local governing bodies, such as city councils, should consider passing their own laws to ensure that the LEP community has access to county and city services.

 Why is language access important?
-Why is it a good thing?